Grab, Go-Jek wage street fight for SE Asia 'super-app' supremacy

 OVO has in contrast 60 million downloads, but claims to be Indonesia’s leading platform by total payments volume due to the higher amounts paid by wealthier customers at restaurant chains where it is used.

-Others seeking to cash in on Southeast Asia’s new digital economy include China’s Alibaba which is making its push in financial services through its Ant Financial [ANTFIN.UL] affiliate and controls e-commerce site Lazada.
+Others seeking to cash in on Southeast Asia’s new digital economy include China’s Alibaba (BABA.N), which is making its push in financial services through its Ant Financial affiliate and controls e-commerce site Lazada.
 Tencent is promoting its WeChat super-app and is also active in e-commerce and gaming.

 The region is big enough for many players to have their share.
 But Go-Jek and Grab are expected to be hard to beat with the familiarity and trust built up by their ride-hailing services and perhaps surprisingly in a digital age, their human agents.